vansh-oberoi/Agentic-RAG-Framework-for-Software-Development-Me-QT5-/README.md

 The retrieval component identifies potentially relevant information for a given software-development task.

-The retrieved information acts as the initial context available to subsequent components.
+The retrieved information acts as the initial context available to subsequent components of the workflow.

 ---

 ## 2. Context Filterer

-The context-filtering stage processes retrieved information and attempts to remove information that is less relevant to the current task.
+The context-filtering stage processes retrieved information and attempts to remove or reduce information that is less relevant to the current task.

-The goal is to provide the downstream coding agent with a more focused context rather than simply passing all retrieved information forward.
+The objective is to provide the downstream coding agent with a more focused context instead of forwarding all retrieved information.

 ---

 ## 3. Complexity Evaluator

-Software-development tasks can vary significantly in difficulty.
+Software-development tasks differ significantly in their level of difficulty.

 The complexity evaluator provides a task-level complexity signal that can be incorporated into the overall agentic workflow.

-This enables the framework to distinguish between simpler and more involved development tasks.
+This enables the framework to explicitly consider task complexity during the software-development process.

 ---

 ## 4. Specialized Language Models

-The framework incorporates specialized **T5-based models** for task-specific components.
+The framework incorporates specialized **T5-based language models** for individual components.

-T5 provides a flexible text-to-text architecture that can be fine-tuned for specialized NLP tasks.

-Within the framework, specialized models are used for components such as:
+These models are used for task-specific functionality such as:

-* Context filtering
+- Context filtering
-* Complexity evaluation
+- Complexity evaluation

+Using specialized models allows individual components to be optimized for their respective roles within the overall pipeline.

 ---

 ## 5. Coding Agent

-The final stage of the workflow provides the processed information to a coding-oriented agent capable of using the retrieved and filtered context to address software-development tasks.
+The final stage of the workflow provides the processed information to a coding-oriented agent.

+The coding agent can use the retrieved and filtered context to address software-development tasks.

-The framework therefore treats retrieval and context selection as supporting components of a larger agentic software-engineering system.
+The framework therefore treats retrieval and context selection as supporting components of a larger agentic software-engineering workflow.

 ---